flybaseio/flybase-import/README.md

 # Flybase-Import

 Flybase-import is a helper utility for importing large JSON files into [Flybase](https://www.flybase.io/).
-It breaks the JSON into smaller chunks and uploads them individually through the Data MCFly API.
+It breaks the JSON into smaller chunks and uploads them individually through the Flybase API.

 ## Installing